 If you are looking for a guided overview of Nikko in one day from Tokyo, this tour includes highlights of both the heritage shrines and temples plus the natural areas of Nikko.
 It’s a long day but to do this self-guided with public transport and get out to the waterfalls and lake area you would want to do it over 2 days so it’s an option where time is limited and you want to get deeper into Nikko.

 1. Toshogu Shrine

 The Toshogu shrine is the mausoleum of the 1st Tokugawa Shogun, Tokugawa Ieyasu.
-It was founded in 1617 after his death but most of the building in the current complex are though to have dated back to 1636.
+It was founded in 1617 after his death but most of the buildings in the current complex are thought to have dated back to 1636.
 The site is extremely opulent and well maintained with intricate detail and extensive gold lacquer work throughout.

 Key sights to see within the shrine are:

 - the five-story pagoda

 - the first gate called the Omotemon gate